-Abstract: We study how regional shocks spill over across counties and states through intra-firm spatial networks of multi-market firms, and discuss how they reshape household welfare across local markets.
-We construct a detailed micro-data that combines barcode-region-level prices and quantities with their producer-level information and regional house prices.
-Exploiting a sharp differential drop in regional house prices in 2007-09 and variation in firms' initial exposure to these local markets, we show that a firm's local sales decrease in response to not only the direct negative local demand shock but also the indirect negative local demand shocks originating from its other markets.
-In particular, such an intra-firm spillover effect is mostly attributed to the extensive margin response of local sales from product creation and destruction, while the direct local shock solely affects the intensive margin from continuing products.
-We show that such an extensive margin response arises due to synchronized product replacements across many markets by the firm, as newly introduced products have lower values-sales per product, unit price, and organic sales shares-relative to destroyed products.
-To discuss the distributional implications of our findings, we develop a multi-region model with endogenous quality adjustments by firms that reflect product replacements.
-In the model, producers that face negative demand shocks downgrade their product quality due to (i) the scale effect and (ii) the nonhomothetic preferences.
-And in doing so, they replace products in multiple markets simultaneously, including in markets that did not face direct shock, generating intra-firm spillover.
-Through the counterfactual analysis using the estimated model, we show that the identified intra-firm spillover serves as a redistributive mechanism across local markets and mitigates the quality-adjusted regional consumption inequality by 8% to 29%.
+Abstract: This paper studies how regional shocks spill over across counties and states through intra-firm market networks and explores how such spillovers reshape household welfare across local markets.
+We link data on barcode-region-level prices and quantities with producer-level information and local house prices.
+By exploiting variation in firms' initial exposure to differential drops in local house prices during the 2007-09 recession, we show that a firm's local sales decrease in response to indirect negative local demand shocks that originate in its other markets as well as to direct negative local demand shock.
+Intra-firm cross market spillover effects arise mainly from product creation and destruction, whereas direct local shock operates through the sales of continuing products.
+We show that products that have higher value-sales per product, unit price, and organic sales share-are replaced by lower value ones in response to the negative demand shocks, and that within each firm such product replacements are synchronized across many markets, including markets that did not face direct shock.
+Counterfactual analysis of an estimated multi-region model with endogenous quality adjustments by firms shows that the intra-firm spillover effect serves as a redistributive mechanism across local markets and mitigates the quality-adjusted regional consumption inequality by 8 to 29 percent.